awalterschulze/goderive/example/plugin/pipeline/Readme.md

 	return out
 }

-func deriveFmap(f func(string) <-chan int, in <-chan string) <-chan (<-chan int) {
+// deriveFmap returns an output channel where the items are the result of the input function being applied to the items on the input channel. func deriveFmap(f func(string) <-chan int, in <-chan string) <-chan (<-chan int) {
 	out := make(chan (<-chan int))
 	go func() {